Acry/SDL2-Physics/README.md

 # This is a C-SDL series about physics.

 No matter what type of simulation or game one starts, one needs units or World-Units and a World-Coordinate-System to measure distance and apply velocity - if it is the real world or not.
+I think getting physics right in first place is cruicial for every program with a time loop.

+Getting the Physics right can be pretty hard.

 ## Measurement and Scaling

+Creating Objects in SI-Units.

 ### Scaling 1

-Creating Objects in SI-Units.

 If the program has been compiled and run, it should show a window with a blue rectangle inside.
 Well, that seems not very exciting and is something every beginner can do right?